 The Asset Conservation, Lender Liability and Deposit Insurance Act of 1996 (the "Conservation Act") amended, among other things, the provisions of CERCLA with respect to lender liability and the secured creditor exemption.
 The Conservation Act offers substantial protection to lenders by defining the activities in which a lender can engage and still have the benefit of the secured creditor exemption.
 In order for a lender to be deemed to have participated in the management of a mortgaged property, the lender must participate in the operational affairs of the property of the mortgagor, whether directly or indirectly.
 The Conservation Act provides that "merely having the capacity to influence, or unexercised right to control" operations does not constitute participation in management.
 A lender will lose the protection of the secured creditor exemption only if it exercises decision-making control over the mortgagor's environmental compliance and hazardous substance handling and disposal practices, assumes day-to-day management of all operational functions of the mortgaged property, or imposes limitations on a mortgagor's spending for such purposes.
-The Conservation Act also provides that a lender will continue to have the benefit of the secured creditor exemption even if it forecloses on a mortgaged property, purchases it at a foreclosure sale or accepts a deed-in-lieu of foreclosure provided that the lender seeks to sell the mortgaged property at the earliest practicable commercially reasonable time on commercially reasonable terms and complies with other requirements.
+The Conservation Act also provides that a lender will continue to have the benefit of the secured creditor exemption even if it forecloses on a mortgaged property at the earliest practicable commercially reasonable time on commercially reasonable terms and complies with other requirements.